 If you already have a suspended driver’s license, please visit our Suspended License in Alaska page for information about reinstating your driving privileges.

-Once every 12 months, you can complete a defensive driving course to remove up to 2 points from your driving record.
+Once every 12 months, you can complete a defensive driving course and have 2 points removed from your driving record.

 For more information about checking your driving record, please visit our Driving Records in Alaska page.

 Dismissing Alaska Traffic Tickets